Historical Weather Data API

 Of course, we understand the needs of our customers, many of whom will be integrating weather data into their software applications.
 That is why we also provide support for a huge range of programs and programming languages through our API connectors, so you do not need to code up an HTML parser from scratch — all you need to do is download the connector for your chosen software, and we will have already handled the backend business, getting you data in whatever format you need!

 Historical Weather Data: Some Use Cases

-While the term 'weather data' may instantly evoke thoughts of forecasts, historical weather data has numerous practical applications.
-In fact, there are many compelling reasons to utilise this type of data.
+While the term "weather data" may instantly evoke thoughts of forecasts, historical weather data has numerous practical applications.
+In fact, there are many compelling reasons to use this type of data.
 To give you an idea of just how potent this information can be, here are some examples of the various use cases for historical weather data that Meteomatics provides: